Vac Pot Brewing with the Bodum Santos

 Conclusion

-Now that the coffee has been fully brewed, all that is left to do is to carefully remove the top chamber, place it in the holding stand, and pour yourself a mug of coffee.
-This device overall operates similar to the Yama Syphon, and is priced similarly, with some differences in filtration and brewing capacity.
+Now that the coffee has been fully brewed, all that is left to do is carefully remove the top chamber, place it in the holding stand, and pour yourself a mug of coffee.
+Overall, this device operates similar to the Yama Syphon and is priced similarly, with some differences in filtration and brewing capacity.